 the law allows us to or says we have to.

-We will not make any personal information public unless you or the person whose personal information you share tell us we can.

-You can choose from four options in the consent form on the next page.

 The privacy and security of your personal information is protected by law.
-Our Privacy Policy explains how we handle and protect your information.
+The Department of the Prime Minister and Cabinet’s Privacy Policy explains how we handle and protect your information.

-Our Privacy Policy also explains
+The Privacy Policy also explains

 how you can ask to see to or correct the personal information we have about you